If you are new to magic, it can help to familiarise yourself with some of the materials magicians use.

 For lessons, a notebook dedicated to your studies is essential.
 Notes are built up in layers from one lesson to the next, sometimes requiring further notations as details are added.
 For this reason, a tablet computer is not recommended.

-A close-up pad or mat is what magicians use to practise on.
+A close-up pad or mat is what magicians use to practise (and sometimes perform) on.
 Like a large mouse pad but with a thicker and softer base, this forms an ideal work surface to practise the special shuffles and moves used by magicians.
 Justin can supply these at cost price of just a few pounds.
+(Cheap magic mats available from Amazon tend to be thin and smell plasticky.
+Try and always buy them from a magic shop.)

 A mirror is essential to not only see what the angles (good and bad) are like when practising, but also develop confidence in one’s magic.
 Please note, there can be a difference between acrylic mirrors and glass.
 Acrylic mirrors are often not true, i.e., completely flat (if you’re sensitive you might develop headaches as a result of staring into a warped mirror).
 Try and use a glass mirror wherever possible.